-The University of Michigan Stroke Program has a broad research agenda from molecular biology to outcomes research.
+The University of Michigan Stroke Program has a broad research agenda from molecular biology to community based participatory research.
 Researchers are investigating genetic syndromes that pre-dispose to stroke syndromes.
 Vascular biology and possible neuro-toxicities of medications used to treat stroke are also being investigated.

 The group has a fundamental interest in health disparities and uses the disease stroke as a common, expensive and severe model disease to look at the impact on minority populations and women.
 The UM Stroke Program is the home of two stroke surveillance studies: the Brain Attack Surveillance in Corpus Christi (BASIC) and the Greater Cincinnati/Northern Kentucky Stroke Study.
-In addition to epidemiology, behavior change clinical trials are conducted by the group to reduce the impact of disease, particularly through a community-based participatory research approach in partnership with the Flint community.
+In addition to epidemiology, behavioral interventions are conducted by the group to reduce the impact of disease, particularly through a community-based participatory research approach in partnership with the Flint community.
 The intersection of sleep apnea and stroke is a critically important research focus of the Stroke Group.
 The role of sleep apnea as an explanatory variable in health disparities is a part of this investigation.
 In addition, the UM Stroke Program in conducting the largest trial to evaluate whether treating sleep apnea reduces post-stroke disability (Sleep SMART).
 Finally, we are exploring the role of stroke and dementia and brain health.

 A third focus of the research group is health care resource utilization and cost-effectiveness studies looking at the prevention, treatment and recovery from stroke.
 These efforts are intended to provide a scientific basis for rational health care decision making.
 An NINDS funded Emergency Neurology Clinical Trials Network is a prominent focus of our work.
 The University of Michigan is also a Regional Coordinating Center for the NINDS-funded StrokeNet.
 We are supported by numerous NIH and American Heart Association Awards.